PhoenixCiel/PhoenixCiel/README.md

 <br>
 Ponytown preferences: C + H always okay!
 Please don't initiate prolonged RP unless I agree to it!
 Feel free to come up to me and give me a boop or hang out, especially if you have fandoms in common with me!
 I'm offtab like half the time, but just whisper and say hello!
 I am somewhat socially awkward, but who on pt isn't tbh.<br>
 If we've talked a little or hung out for a couple minutes, feel free to give me a friend req!!
 I will pretty much always accept friend reqs.<br>
+I usually will read someone's github or patreon if they have it linked so I know what their boundaries are!
+If I ever end up saying smth that makes you uncomfy, please tell me!<br>

 DNI criteria: <br>
 Homophobic, transphobic, racist, sexist, ableist, pedophile, Trump supporters, <br>